 WHAT IS AUTISM?

 When someone has Autism Spectrum Disorder (ASD), it means that their brains are wired differently to other people.
-However the symptoms of ASD vary enormously from person to person.
+However the symptoms of autism vary enormously from person to person.

 They might talk for a long time about a topic they really like, as they are unaware that the topic is of no interest to others.
 They may not use gestures and body language, in the way that other people do.
 For example they may not use eye contact and may not smile.
 However, their ability to communicate can vary tremendously, with some people with Autism having no or limited speech, and others having extensive vocabularies.

-Although people with ASD can find it difficult to talk to people and make friends, they still have the same emotions as anybody else and love to have friends, even if it’s hard.
+Although people on the spectrum can find it difficult to talk to people and make friends, they still have the same emotions as anybody else and love to have friends, even if it’s hard.

-People with ASD also like things to happen the same way.
+People on the spectrum also like things to happen the same way.
 They might take the same route to school or the shops, or line up their toys in a particular order.
 If something is out of place or if routines change without warning, they can get upset or worried.

 They may also be bothered by sudden loud sounds, bright lights or unexpected touch that do not bother others.
 They may become upset if someone hugs them or talks too quickly or loudly.